 - Rithmic delivers market-by-order (MBO) data directly from CME Group exchanges: The full uncompressed tick feed showing every individual order at every price level.
 For an experienced trader, this is the only way to see “Iceberg” orders (large hidden buy/sell blocks) or identify if a liquidity wall is a single big player or many small ones.

 - Tradovate delivers market-by-price (MBP) data: This is a standard Level 2 aggregated grid showing total size at each price level.
-While cleaner, it introduces “Chromium Lag”—a phenomenon where the browser’s JavaScript engine (used by Chrome, Edge, and the Tradovate app) throttles data visualization during high-throughput events, leading to a stuttering price ladder.
+While cleaner, it introduces Browser rendering delay—a phenomenon where the browser’s JavaScript engine (used by Chrome, Edge, and the Tradovate app) throttles data visualization during high-throughput events, leading to delayed price ladder updates during peak throughput events.

 - Tradovate’s DOM ladder can lag 50 to 100 milliseconds during fast market conditions due to its reliance on Google Cloud rendering, which must then be pushed through the browser’s render cycle. while Rithmic’s local-client DOM repaint runs at 10 to 50 milliseconds during the same conditions

-- The Hardware Hurdle: Rithmic requires a Windows-native client.
-If you are on a Mac, you must use a Virtual Machine (like Parallels), which introduces a “latency penalty.”
+- The Hardware Requirements: Rithmic requires a Windows-native client.
+If you are on a Mac, you must use a Virtual Machine (like Parallels), which adds a small amount of latency compared to a native Windows install.
 Tradovate, being cloud-native, runs natively on any OS without performance loss.

 - To combat local system latency, professional Rithmic users often employ ASIO Drivers to prioritize system resources and minimize the audio/visual processing delay that can occur during high-volatility news.